tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-per-operation-grouping/index.md

 </div>

-This is purely a technical difference resulting from the fact that some verbs consistently use a `.` prefix for their arguments, and others don't.
+This is a technical difference resulting from the fact that some verbs consistently use a `.` prefix for their arguments, and others don't (see our design notes on the [dot prefix](https://design.tidyverse.org/dots-prefix.html) for more details).
 Most dplyr verbs use `.by`, and we've tried to ensure that the cases that are most likely to result in typos instead generate an informative error:

 <div class="highlight">